20 Best farm shops in Somerset

 Durslade Farm Shop, Bruton

-Both a cultural and culinary destination, Durslade Farm Shop, sited at Hauser & Wirth contemporary art gallery and gardens, certainly has the wow factor.
-Inside is a treasure trove of beautifully-displayed Somerset produce – you’ll find meat from their onsite butchers, jams foraged from their woodlands, tasty local tipples (including their own in-house Bacchus Maid of Bruton wine), fresh bread, sweet treats, ice cream, fruit, veg, homeware (including gorgeous forged ironware from Alex Pole) and gifts sourced from the best farmers, growers, makers and artisans in the county.
+Both a cultural and culinary destination, Durslade Farm Shop sits at the Hauser & Wirth contemporary art gallery.
+It certainly has the wow factor.
+Inside is a treasure trove of beautifully-displayed Somerset produce.
+You’ll find meat from their onsite butchers, jams foraged from their woodlands, local tipples – including their own Bacchus Maid of Bruton wine.

 Gilcombe Farm Shop, Bruton